Seppli11/ZHAW-Summary/summaries/22HS/WBE/JavaScript.md

 # JavaScript

+## Numbers

+All numbers are 64 bit floating point numbers (following the IEEE 754 standard).
+As this includes all 32 bit integers, those can be stored exactly.

+Additionally, there are the special "numbers" `Infinity`, `-Infinity` and `NaN`.

 ## Strings

 Strings in JavaScripts are a sequence of 16-bit Unicode characters.
 In `"..."` and `'...'` strings, the backslash (`\`) is as an escape sequence.
 In template strings (`` `...` ``) strings a `\` is rendered.
 Additionally, string interpolation can be done with `` `...${var}...` ``.